Childhood and Education Journey of Damian Lillard in Timeline

 Others born on this day/year

-2012: All-American Honors and NBA Draft
+2012: All-American honors and NBA Draft

-2013: Revival of Never Worry Picnic
+2013: Revived Never Worry Picnic

 In 2013, Damian Lillard revived the Never Worry Picnic in Brookfield Park after his standout rookie season.
 The East Oakland event was discontinued when he was at age 12.